SebastianDrynda/CarND-MPC-Project-P10/README.md

 ```

 Those values are considered the state of the model.
 In addition to that, `Lf` is the distance between the car of mass and the front wheels (this is provided by Udacity's seed project).

-The other two values are the model output:
+Actuator outputs:

 - `a` : Vehicle acceleration (throttle).
 - `delta` : Steering angle.